Some of the numbers presented in this website may not be the most recent available

 The Ministry of Infrastructure and Energy oversees the oil and gas industry with blocks awarded by the Albanian National Agency for Natural Resources (AKBN)..

 Albpetrol, answering directly to the Ministry, is the state-owned production and marketing company which monitors petroleum agreements.
-It was created in 1993 and the government is now trying to privatise the organisation.
+It was created in 1993.

 PATOS MARINZE